Lunlis/DreamTale/Readme.md

     Plugins really make developing easier I feel it on myself.
     I general worked on planning locations only for feel better what I want to do next step.
 And I think it's right step.

+012-working-on-location

+    At this time I added a new location "Farm of Rumo".
+    On the Farm of Rumo player should to do some quest.